Fire100265/fire100265.github.io/_posts/2025-11-16-welcome-to-my-blog.md

 Welcome to my new blog!
 This is my first post.

-I'm excited to share my thoughts and experiences here.
-Stay tuned for more content!

 ## What to Expect

-In this blog, I'll be sharing:
+In this blog, I'll be sharing about random projects I do while in the military to kill time.
+Hope you find it entertaining!

-- Technical articles
-- Personal projects
-- Thoughts and ideas
-- And much more!

-Thanks for visiting!